overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 ```

 - These operations have a return type of the form `Kind<F, A>`(=`F<A>`), which is generic and agnostic of `Effect`.
 - Our services implement this typeclass with their respective effect types.
-The service repository functions are mapped to `Repo` operations, using `IO` and `MonoK` from Arrow Library - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/e1a7586ed82765830cef03f3c797095ccb0a716e/kofu-mvc-validation/src/main/kotlin/com/sample/Configurations.kt#L38-L41) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/e1a7586ed82765830cef03f3c797095ccb0a716e/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L29-L32).
+In these concrete implementations, the service repository functions are mapped to `Repo` operations, using `IO` and `MonoK` from Arrow Library - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/8a3aeb5c0f3137f74ac9b22ee128e45075e9f50d/kofu-mvc-validation/src/main/kotlin/com/sample/Configurations.kt#L38-L41) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/8a3aeb5c0f3137f74ac9b22ee128e45075e9f50d/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L29-L32).

 ### Templates using Typeclasses

 - Now we can weave our business-logic into generic templates depending on the generic operations of the typeclass `Repo<F>`.
 - Templates are generic functions and they depend on Typeclasses.
 This dependency can be achieved by passing typeclass as a function argument or declaring the template functions as extensions [11] to a typeclass.
-I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/e1a7586ed82765830cef03f3c797095ccb0a716e/validation-fx/src/main/kotlin/com/validation/rules/UserRules.kt)
+I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/8a3aeb5c0f3137f74ac9b22ee128e45075e9f50d/validation-fx/src/main/kotlin/com/validation/rules/UserRules.kt)
 - Typeclass is the bridge between services and templates.
 Services supply a concrete implementation of the typeclass, essentially filling in the blanks for the templates - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/b59bd89a7302035e3d72dfb75071a2d05c055443/kofu-mvc-validation/src/main/kotlin/com/sample/Configurations.kt#L36-L43) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/b59bd89a7302035e3d72dfb75071a2d05c055443/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L27-L34).
-- Then the services can use those concrete instances to consume all the templates for free! - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/b59bd89a7302035e3d72dfb75071a2d05c055443/kofu-mvc-validation/src/main/kotlin/com/sample/HandlersX.kt#L22-L30) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/b59bd89a7302035e3d72dfb75071a2d05c055443/kofu-reactive-validation/src/main/kotlin/com/sample/HandlersX.kt#L20-L27).
+- These templates work as shared logic, and the services can use those concrete instances to consume all these templates for free! - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/b59bd89a7302035e3d72dfb75071a2d05c055443/kofu-mvc-validation/src/main/kotlin/com/sample/HandlersX.kt#L22-L30) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/b59bd89a7302035e3d72dfb75071a2d05c055443/kofu-reactive-validation/src/main/kotlin/com/sample/HandlersX.kt#L20-L27).
 - Moreover, the typeclass is entirely extensible to support more operations, in turn, to extend our template base.

 ## Outcomes and Conclusions